Abu Simbel from Aswan: Is It Really Worth It?

 Opening hours: 6:00 AM – 5:00 PM

-As one of Aswan’s top attractions, Abu Simbel can get crowded — even during Egypt’s off-season.
-Most tour groups arrive between 7:00 and 8:00 AM, so if you’re hoping for a peaceful, awe-filled moment in front of the statues, timing really matters.
+As one of Aswan’s top attractions, Abu Simbel can get crowded—especially if you’re visiting Egypt during high season.
+Most tour groups show up between 7:00 and 8:00 AM, so if you’re dreaming of that quiet, awe-filled moment in front of the statues, your timing matters.

 Here are the best ways to beat the crowds: